miasmos/node-gimx/README.md

     g.press("cross");

+#Macros
+Macros are a chainable method of combining multiple commands into a set of instructions. press(), release(), hold(), and wait() are supported.

+To add a macro:
+    g.macro('test')
+      press/wait/hold/release
+      .add();

+To execute a macro:
+    g.macro('test')
+      .run()

 #Options
-path - path to gimx.exe
+path - string, path to gimx.exe
-host - host of remote gimx
+host - string, host of remote gimx
-port - port of remote gimx
+port - string, port of remote gimx
+debug - boolean, prevents sending calls to gimx

 #Methods
+Macro(name)
+string name - name of the macro

+Add()
+*To be chained with macro()

+Run(repeat)
+boolean repeat - if set to true, repeats the macro after finishing *To be chained with macro()

 Press(button, pressure)
 string button - a valid button
 optional number pressure - a number from 0 to 1 representing how far down the button is pushed.
 Defaults to 1.
 *A press call automatically releases all other buttons.
 This is a feature of gimx.

 Release(button)
+string button - a valid button

+Hold(button)
 string button - a valid button